TTaylorStephen/GeigerCounter/README.md

 **To operate geiger counter:**
-- plug sensor into computer
+- plug sensor into computer and turn on

 **To Compile:**
 - "g++ read_counter.cpp -o read_counter"